recurve-inc/edp_load_shape_database/README.md

 - A time series database, with columns for timestamp, meter_id, and usage, with one entry per hour, spanning at least one year per meter.
 - A metadata table, with columns for meter_id and any available metadata columns.

-This repository contains a Jupyter notebook which includes code to extract a set of loadshapes from the LBNL [AlphaBuilding Synthetic Dataset](https://lbnl-eta.github.io/AlphaBuilding-SyntheticDataset/).
+This repository contains a [Jupyter notebook](https://github.com/recurve-inc/edp_load_shape_database/blob/main/Synthetic%20extraction.ipynb) which includes code to extract a set of loadshapes from the LBNL [AlphaBuilding Synthetic Dataset](https://lbnl-eta.github.io/AlphaBuilding-SyntheticDataset/).
 This dataset contains nine high-resolution simulations of an office building, under three different efficiency regimes and in three different climate zones.
 The notebook extracts a facility-level hourly electricity trace and reformated it into the required time series and metadata formats.

-These nine traces form the

-During discussions with the EDP Technical Advisory Group,

-the scope of the Energy Data Observatory (EDO -- Phase 2 of the Year 3 plan) has expanded
+These nine traces form the basis of the EOD load shape database which will be used to construct populations in the EDO according to the specifications of the interactive user.